Kitware/CMake/Help/guide/tutorial/index.rst

   :language: c++

-At this point, if you build everything, you will notice that linking fails as we are combining a static library without position enabled code with a library that has position enabled code.
+At this point, if you build everything, you will notice that linking fails as we are combining a static library without position independent code with a library that has position independent code.
 The solution to this is to explicitly set the ``POSITION_INDEPENDENT_CODE`` target property of SqrtLibrary to be True no matter the build type.

 .. literalinclude:: Step10/MathFunctions/CMakeLists.txt
   :language: cmake